 Rower // Men's Squad Date of Birth: 7th Jan 1994 (28 years old)

 Follow Tom :

-Tom Barras shot to the attention of the rowing world with a fantastic bronze medal in the single sculls at the World Rowing Championships in Sarasota-Bradenton.
+Olympic silver medallist Tom Barras first grabbed the attention of the rowing world with a fantastic bronze medal in the single sculls at the World Rowing Championships in 2017.

-Given the chance to become any other sportsperson, Barras would choose to be Usain Bolt, who he admires for his ability to have fun without impacting on performance.
+Given the chance to become any other sportsperson, he would choose to be Usain Bolt, who he admires for his ability to have fun without impacting on performance.

 Single scullers Tom Barras and Sam Mottram made it 12 GB Rowing Team crews through to the U23 World Championships finals with fantastic performances on Wednesday afternoon.

 The next generation of GB Rowing Team stars produced some fantastic racing in perfect conditions at the national training centre as a highly-competitive Trials for the World Senior, U23 and Universities Championships concluded on Tuesday.